ozturkfemre/website/content/blogs/hc.md

 In general, a higher cophenetic correlation coefficient indicates that the dendrogram is a more accurate representation of the pairwise distances between the original data points.
 The cophenetic correlation coefficient can range between 0 and 1, with a value of 1 indicating a perfect fit between the dendrogram and the pairwise distances.

 In this case it can be said that when the correlation between Cophenetic and distance matrix is examined, it is observed that hierarchical clustering with Euclidean distance gives better results.
-That\'s why I will continue the analysis with Euclidean distance metric.
+That's why I will continue the analysis with Euclidean distance metric.

-### Ward\'s Minimum Variance Method in R
+### Ward's Minimum Variance Method in R

 Hierarchical clustering can be represented by a dendrogram, which is a tree-like structure that shows the hierarchy of clusters and the relations between them.
 The dendrogram can be cut at a certain height to obtain a flat clustering solution with a specific number of clusters.
 To determine the number of clusters, as we did in the k-means and k-medoids, we can use methods to determine the optimal number of clusters.

 Since I covered [methods to determine the optimal number of clusters](https://medium.com/@ozturkfemre/unsupervised-learning-determination-of-cluster-number-be8842cdb11) in the first post of this series, I will not show you the codes in this post.
 However, I can state that all of the methods suggested 2 as the optimal number of cluster.

 As I mentioned, another way for hierarchical clustering is to check the dendogram to decide where to cut it in order to decide the optimal number of cluster.
-However, I, personally, find this method \"open-ended\" which I do not think it to be a case for the optimal number of cluster.
+However, I, personally, find this method "open-ended" which I do not think it to be a case for the optimal number of cluster.
 Nevertheless, I will share codes and dendogram with you.

 You can use fviz_dend function in the factoextra package to visualise dendogram of a hierarchical clustering with the object you created from hierarchical clustering with the function hclust from stats package.